github/open-source-survey/README.md

 ## Open data

 Open source is bigger than any company or community.
-The dataset is released under CC0-1.0 for anyone to use and learn from.
-See [licenses](#licenses) below for important information.
+The dataset is released under [CC0-1.0](#license) for anyone to use and learn from.

 ## Contributors